fleetdm/fleet/handbook/operations.md

 1. Once an offer is accepted in writing, reply to the candidate, CCing Eric via his Fleet email address to introduce the candidate to them.

-2. If the new team member is in the United States, Eric will reach out to the candidate and get any information needed (Usually home address and phone number) and send them a consulting or employment agreement through [Docusign](https://www.docusign.com/).
+2. If the new team member is in the United States, Eric will reach out to them and get any information needed (typically the new team member's home address and phone number) and send them a consulting or employment agreement through [Docusign](https://www.docusign.com/).
 If the new team member is an international employee or contractor, Eric will start the hiring process in [Pilot](https://pilot.co/).

    >**_Note:_** *International contractor and employment agreements are handled by the Pilot.co when you start the hiring process.*